iterative/dvc.org/content/docs/dvclive/api-reference/init.md

-- `summary` (`True` by default) - if `True`, upon each [`dvclive.next_step`](/doc/dvclive/api-reference/next_step) call, DVCLive will dump a `.json` file containing a summary of all the metrics gathered.
+- `summary` (`True` by default) - if `True`, upon each [`dvclive.next_step`](/doc/dvclive/api-reference/next_step) call, DVCLive will dump a `.json` file containing all the metrics gathered in that step.
 The file will be located at `{path}.json`.

 - `html` (`True` by default) - works only when DVCLive is used alongside DVC.
 If